Janine Nichols Janine Nichols

 The Windows shortcut for the cent sign is Alt + 0162.

 Prints available.
-Write me!
-Link in the Contact page.
+Please write me at the link in the Contact page.

 THE THIRD THING